SteerClearWM/Steer-Clear-Backend/README.md

 ### /scripts/create_user.py
 * Creates a new User
-* Prompts for username/password input
+* Prompts for username/phone/role input
 * Displays message if user already exists

 ### /scripts/create_ride.py
 * Creates a new Ride request

 ## Login
-At the Moment, login is done with a username and password.
-We will be switching to just using an email address and a per session random cookie for login later.
+Login is done with a valid w&m account username and password.

 ### GET /login
 * Returns the login page